-At the beginning of August 2016 (Japanese only), there were 10.4 million active Pokémon GO players in Japan with 60 percent of them being male.
+At the beginning of August 2016, there were 10.4 million active Pokémon GO players in Japan with 60 percent of them being male.
 In terms of age groups, those between 15 and 29 years old accounted for about 48 percent of all active players.
 As for the players who stopped playing the game after two weeks, that came up to about 1.29 million which seems to suggest that not everyone stayed around long enough to complete their collection.

 Seeing a positive spin in this phenomenon, some local governments in Japan worked with Pokémon GO’s developers Niantic to designate landmarks in their cities as Poké Stops so as to increase tourist numbers and income.
 As a result of Pokémon GO’s boom, it also contributed to a spike in spending on related or needed items to proceed with the game such as secondhand mobile phones and mobile batteries since the game is known to consume a lot of battery power from your phone or tablet.
 Last but not least, the game is credited for getting players out of their houses to head outdoors for much-needed physical activity rather than letting them remain sedentary indoors.